The literacy pathways are an easy way for learners to strengthen their reading, writing and listening skills using everyday contexts.

 Literacy is divided into three main pathways:

-The reading pathway begins with Starting Point modules for learners who do not yet have the underpinning knowledge and skills that they need to read and write.
-These modules include the development of sight words, phonological awareness and letter-sound relationships.
-There are also supplementary Starting Point modules designed specifically for English Language Learners.
+The reading pathway begins with Starting Point modules for learners who do not yet have the foundational knowledge and skills that they need to read and write.
+Modules include sight words, phonological awareness and letter-sound relationships.
+There are supplementary Starting Point modules designed specifically for English Language Learners.

 The pathway continues with modules linked to steps 1, 2, 3 and 4 of the Learning Progressions for Adult Reading.
 These modules support a learner's capability to read with understanding, starting with short simple texts and moving through to complex texts with academic and specialised vocabulary.

 Learners can choose from general, trade or service versions of the reading pathway.

 The writing pathway offers opportunities for learners to strengthen their capabilities to write to communicate.
 Step 1 modules support learners to use everyday words to write simple texts, such as emails and messages.
 Step 2 modules focus on writing instructions and simple reports.
 Step 3 modules include more detailed writing tasks such as writing a job application letter and more complex reports.